 The Squamish-Lillooet Regional District, along with Ducks Unlimited Canada, and the Nature Trust of British Columbia purchased this critical wetland habitat, 67 acres in all, in 2012, to be protected for conservation and community recreation.

 Prior to its purchase, the land was threatened by development as a result of Pemberton’s growth.
 The protection of the land is essential to maintaining the biodiversity of the unique wetland ecosystem, including important fish and waterfowl habitat and breeding grounds.

-Currently, there are several existing trails throughout the property that can be used for nature walks, trail running, mountain biking, and in the winter, snowshoeing.
+More recently, area residents have used the park for recreation.
+There are several existing trails throughout the property that can be used for nature walks, trail running, mountain biking, and in the winter, snowshoeing.

 Amenities, Rules and Regulations

 Currently, there are no amenities on the wetlands site.

 Please respect that this is a delicate ecosystem and “pack out what you pack in.”